Generative AI for Data Science 101: Coding Without Learning To Code: Introduction

 \verb| data = housing_prices,|

 \verb| family = "binomial")| \end{quote}

 In the latter example, one can observe the great simplification that comes from not having to teach syntax.
-Our MBA students would have little patience for an explanation of the syntax that goes into generalized linear models and what the binomial family has to do with logistic regression.
+Understanding generalized linear models and the binomial family's connection to logistic regression is beyond the scope of our course's learning objectives, so in our case this simplification is particularly welcome.

 In this time of great enthusiasm about generative AI, we are certainly not alone in thinking about the possibilities of large language models for teaching data science.
 Most of this work has centered on the use of ChatGPT in the classroom \citep[see, e.g.,][and references therein]{ellis2023new}.
-One of the most relevant examples to our own is Robert Bray’s Spring 2023 class at Northwestern, also for MBA students, in which he had the students use ChatGPT for generating R code \citep{bray2023lessons}.
+One of the most relevant examples to our own is Robert Bray’s Spring 2023 class at Northwestern, also for MBA students, in which he had the students use ChatGPT for generating {\tt R} code \citep{bray2023lessons}.
 His paper provides an excellent overview of the experience.
-While our approach is similar in spirit to his, we opted for using Copilot rather than ChatGPT because we were concerned that making the class ``open ChatGPT" would open the Pandora’s box too wide---that students would use ChatGPT not just for generating code but for providing a complete solution to a problem.
-Github Copilot being embedded in a coding environment makes it less convenient for students to try to get the AI to guide the solution and makes it more likely that students conceive of the AI as a tool for generating code rather than as a tool for reasoning.
+While our approach is similar in spirit to his, we opted for using Copilot rather than ChatGPT because we were concerned that making the class ``open ChatGPT" would open the Pandora’s box too wide---that students would use ChatGPT not just for generating code but for providing a complete solution to a problem.\footnote{Appendix~\ref{app:ai-policy} includes the AI usage policy in our syllabus.} GitHub Copilot being embedded in a coding environment makes it less convenient for students to try to get the AI to guide the solution and makes it more likely that students conceive of the AI as a tool for generating code rather than as a tool for reasoning.
 Our goal was to use AI to obviate the need for discussing code syntax while leaving all other elements of the class intact.